 Do we meet you more than once?

-YES – kind of… We speak once initially to see if you want to book my services usually over the phone.
+YES – kind of… We speak once initially to see if you want to book my services over the phone.
 Occasionally in person as you see fit.
 Most of my clients are from strong professional referrals or past family of other clients so the comfort level to book over the phone is high.
 First, we discuss some basics and get acquainted.
 If you choose to book, then the Sunday or Monday prior to the reception we go over all the details on the phone.
 The third time we meet face to face is at your wedding reception.
 Most of my brides and grooms book over the phone now as well.
-I’ve been able to move toward mostly phone booking successfully because my reputation and 24 years in the business warrants that small little luxury that saves both me and the client that one commodity we can’t get more of – time !!
+I’ve been able to move toward mostly phone booking successfully because my reputation and 20 plus years in the business warrants that small little luxury that saves both me and the client that one commodity we can’t get more of – time !!

 Did you see my personal recommendations from a site you can’t fake your prospects out on – WeddingWire? —